iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.16/report.md

 > Very hit and miss in the measurement of "brisk" walking, well basically random.
 Good idea but poorly developed.<br> :date: __2021-03-29 00:56:02__

 > Not fit for purpose.
 Doesn't record anything.<br> :date: __2021-03-25 03:20:55__

-> I loved this app when I first used it a couple of years ago but now it doesn't hold the data.
-It collects the day and by the next day it's gone.<br> :date: __2021-03-22 10:15:40__